daveyarwood/blog.djy.io/src/_posts/2019-11-22-conjuring-clojure-in-vim.md

 >
 > I've been using the new Conjure since it dropped, and I have to say, it's even
 > more awesome than the older Conjure described below!
 I plan to write a new
-> version of this blog post in the near future showing off the new Conjure, but
+> version of this blog post soon showing off the new Conjure, but for now,
-> for now, please feel free to keep reading to get an idea of what Conjure has
+> you can keep reading to get an idea of what Conjure has to offer.
+Just be
-> to offer.
-Just be aware that if you're following along at home, it won't work
+> aware that if you're following along at home, it won't work exactly the way
-> exactly like I'm describing here.
+> I'm describing here.

 Clojure tooling for Vim has been getting more and more interesting over the past few years, especially in the last year or so.